⭐ Arkansas Sports Betting

 - Saracen Casino Resort in Jefferson County

-- Casino Pope County (delayed because of legal issues)
+- Legends Resort & Casino in Pope County (construction delayed because of legal issues)

-Arkansas is not home to any major sports team of its own.
-However, bettors in AR will have no problems betting on their out of state favorites or events like the Super Bowl when online betting finally arrives.
+Arkansas is not a home to any major sports team of its own.
+However, bettors in AR will have no problems betting on their out-of-state favorites or events like the Super Bowl when online betting finally arrives.
 The long list of betting options provided by the likes of DraftKings and FanDuel includes several American sports as well as international favorites.